← Back to blog

 Scheduling: Railway cron (daily 06:00 SGT)

 As a side project, keeping costs at zero was a constraint from the start.
 Railway's free plan covers the backend and PostgreSQL.
-Brave Search's free tier provides 1,000 queries per month.
-Gemini's free API handles the Vivino resolution volume comfortably.
+Brave Search's free tier provides enough URL discovery for the current catalogue, and the identity cache keeps repeat lookups low.
+Removing the Gemini fallback also removed a whole class of bad outputs.
 Paid services (such as Wine-Searcher's API for global price data) were evaluated but aren't justified at this scale.

 Lessons learned

 Free tiers are viable at small scale.
-Railway, Gemini, and Brave's free tiers handle this workload comfortably.
+Railway and Brave's free tiers handle this workload comfortably.
 The identity cache keeps API usage well within limits even as the wine catalogue grows.
 Paid APIs become necessary only at significantly larger scale.

 Data accuracy is the product.
 The Wine-Searcher experiment reinforced this.
 Wrong prices erode trust faster than missing prices.
 Every data point shown to users should be verifiable against its source.